noshp/jim/README.md

 docker-compose -f docker-compose.yml run jim python manage.py seed-db
 ```

-Once the containers are built you can check if the app is running on your browser at [http://localhost:5001/](http://localhost:5001/)
+Once the containers are built you can check if the app is running on your browser at [http://localhost/](http://localhost/)
+Jim's api lives under at `/api` for status check you can go to [http://localhost/api/](http://localhost/api/)

 **Shutting the containers down**